THE CATCH IN THE SNIB

 of the door that led to the Long Valley Gents,

-I wondered was it a coded message
+it was a coded communication

 somewhat along the following lines: